qri-io/rfcs/text/0029-config_revision.md

 ### Use multiaddrs, port 0 for random open port
 We should switch all `port` fields to an `address` field instead, and accept a [multiaddr](https://github.com/multiformats/go-multiaddr) string to enhance configurability.

-In addition, we should support the convention of using `0` as a port number to indicate "any open port", allowing the operating system to choose.
+In addition, we should support the convention of using `0` as a port number to indicate "any available port", allowing the operating system to choose.

 # Reference-level explanation